CSCfi/csc-user-guide/docs/support/tutorials/bioconda-tutorial.md

 docker pull quay.io/biocontainers/metabat2:<tag>
 ```

-From the command we need the Docker adress:
+From the command we need the Docker address:

 ```text
 quay.io/biocontainers/metabat2